 These rules have important consequences for interpreting your grades in graduate courses.
 The custom in Neuroscience graduate courses is to use the range from "A" to "B-", though on rare occasion, very poor performance warrants a "C".
 As usual, an "A" denotes excellent performance.
 However, during graduate training, a grade of "B-" denotes unsatisfactory performance, equivalent to the "C" - "D" range during undergraduate training.
-In a similar way, a "B" can be thought of as signaling performance that is adequate but not outstanding.
+Similarly, a "B" signals performance that is adequate but not outstanding.
 Students who receive a "C" or below are failing in their efforts to demonstrate core competency.